The connection between the sixteenth-century Jesuit missionary, Francis Xavier, and speaking in tongues.

 In the first Pentecost, the manifestation was imbued upon the Apostles which caused them to spontaneously and miraculously speak in different languages.
 By the fourth-century, there was some thought that it was either a miracle of hearing or speaking.
 Gregory Nazianzus posited these two theories together and preferred the miracle of speaking.
 However, a Latin translation by Tyrannius Rufinus misunderstood Nazianzus’ Greek text, and gave equal footing to both in his translation.
-This caused a thousand-years of debate in the Latin speaking christian world.
+This misunderstanding caused over nine-hundred years of debate in the Latin speaking christian world.
 Thomas Aquinas in the thirteenth-century seemed to settle it back as a miracle of speaking.
 Apparently, this was never established.
 The testimonies given at Xavier’s canonization process all point to an expanded definition.
 Speaking in tongues can be speaking in a foreign language, or it can be a miracle of hearing with the speaker speaking one, two, three, or a combination of languages.
 It could be both a miracle of hearing and speaking at the same time.
 Nowhere is the definition offered as a heavenly, angelic or prayer language.
 That is still centuries away.

 The remarks by the witnesses recorded in the canonization process about speaking in tongues is puzzling.
 They appear to be espousing the theological jargon of the day.
 They reflected their current teachings of the christian doctrine and do not deviate from it.
 None of them steadfastly held the more ancient position of miraculously speaking only in a foreign language.

 - For more details, quotes, source texts, links to the actual documentation, and translations, see Technical Notes on Francis Xavier Speaking in Tongues